 Click for high-resolution version:

 Howl-O-Scream 2018 ran for a total of 19 nights beginning on September 21 and 22 for Freaky Preview Weekend.
 The following weekend also saw the event run on Friday and Saturday evening, followed by Friday through Sunday for the third weekend.
-The remaining three weekends in October saw the even turn Thursday through Sunday.
+The remaining three weekends in October saw the event turn Thursday through Sunday.
 Hours for the event each night were 7:30 p.m. to 1 a.m.

 The event was projected to host around 100,000 guests during its run and took a team of about 900 actors, producers, technicians, chefs, and mixologists to put together.